Contact us for more info about Mystical Bhutan 15 day Biking Adventure

 Biking: 32 km

-We cycle on the main road for 12 km before heading off to ride up the remote Tang valley.
-Our first break will be at the burning lake where we learn about the legend before riding on to a nunnery where we stop for a visit.
-We continue on up on a mix of paved and dirt roads to a former palace that is now a museum and guesthouse.
-We overnight in Ugyen Cholling and visit the private museum to learn about feudal Bhutan.
+Today you'll cycle on the main road for 12 km before turning off to ride up the remote Tang valley.
+Your first stop is at the 'burning lake' to learn its legend before riding on to visit a nearby nunnery.
+You will continue your climb on a mixture of paved and dirt roads to Ogyen Choling Heritage House.
+This former palace is now a guesthouse with a private museum which you can visit during your stay and learn about feudal Bhutan.

 Meals: Breakfast, Lunch, Dinner